sodadata/soda-core/docs/developers.md

 run this test suite you have to configure the credentials in `~/.soda/profiles.yml`.
 If the file does not exist, an initial default version will be created.

+## Running tests in your IDE

+If you want to run sql tests on a different warehouse than postgres, use environment variable `SODA_TEST_TARGET` or use `tests/.env`
+See `tests/.env_example` for more details

 ## Running Tests with Tox

 Tox will start a Postgres database as a docker image and stop it after the tests are finished.